GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ---

-## Next comes the weight graph
+## Next, I'll bring you a weight graph.

 - On the pet_weight_register screen, click and copy the graph
-- paste on pet_detail screen
+- Paste on pet_detail screen
-- Press `Next` in `Layout` to place it at the bottom
+- Press `Next` on `Layout` and place it at the bottom
-- In addition, specify other items of `Layout` as shown in the right figure
+- Furthermore, specify other items of `Layout` as shown in the image on the right.

 ![bg right w:350](images/2022-11-25-22-59-16.png)

 ---

-It's cramped to display the graph on one screen on a smartphone, so when the screen width is small, it's not displayed.
+Displaying graphs on one screen on a smartphone would be cramped, so avoid displaying them when the screen width is small.

 - Open the graph settings window and open the `Conditional` tab
-- Create a new condition and specify `Current page width`, `<`, `800` in `When`.
-It means that the current screen size is smaller than 800.
+- Create a new condition and specify `Current page width`, `<`, and `800` for `When`.
+That means if your current screen size is smaller than 800.
-- Define what changes to make in that case.
+- Define the changes in that case.
 Select `This element is visible` and leave it unchecked

 ![bg right w:500](images/2022-11-25-23-07-53.png)

 ---

-Let's preview.
+Let's preview it.

 ![w:700](images/2022-11-25-23-12-02.png)![w:300](images/2022-11-25-23-12-15.png)

-The graph is not displayed on the smartphone display.
+The graph is not displayed on smartphone display.

 ---

 ## Frequently used rules (review)

-In order to achieve responsive design with Bubble, there are the following rules that are often used.
+The following rules are often used to achieve responsive design with Bubble.

 1. Placement rules within parent elements
 2. Element sizing rules
-3. Display presence/absence rules
+3. Display/display rules

-I combined these and applied a responsive design.
+We combined these and applied responsive design.

 ---

-## Let's use Style
+## Reference: Things to consider when designing UI

+It's good to create a design that somehow feels good, but it will be even better if you consciously think about the following while keeping in mind your target users.

+1. Layout and structure
+2. Visual elements
+3. Interaction
+4. Consistency and standardization

 ---

-## Let's use Style
+## Try using Style

-- Up until now, we've been using the styles that Bubble provides as standard.
-- For the actual product, we draw and apply the design concept that matches the product.
-- I will explain how to change the style from here

 ---

+## Try using Style

+- Up until now, we have been using the styles provided by Bubble as standard.
+- For the actual product, we will draw and apply the design concept that suits the product.
+- Here's how to change the style

+---

-## There are three ways to apply Style
+## There are three main ways to apply Style.

 - Edit existing styles
 - Apply styles individually
-- add new styles
+- Add new styles

-let's go in order
+Let's do it in order

 ---

-# edit an existing style
+# Edit existing styles

-I would like to modify an existing style to change the color of buttons and links.
+I would like to change the color of buttons and links by modifying an existing style.

 ![w:800](images/2022-11-26-00-31-44.png)